 I switched to a menstrual cup for my first backpacking trip 7 years ago and never went back.
-Originally, I just didn’t want the hassle of packing out used feminine hygiene products or needing a “special” container for the bear bag in Grizzly country as the only female in our Boy Scout Backcountry Crew.
+Originally, I just didn’t want the hassle of packing out used feminine hygiene products or needing a “special” container for the bear bag as the only female in our Boy Scout Backcountry Crew.
 I continue to use it today because it’s convenient, requires less frequent changing, is good for the environment and is very economical.

 There are a few styles of menstrual cups out there on the market.
 I went with the Diva cup because its easy to find at Target and your local drugstore.

 Tip: there’s a learning curve, so I recommend practicing at home in the shower before you take it on a trip to make sure you get the hang of it.